dashcambike/dashcam-for-your-bike-site/_pages/mounts.md

 If you're afraid of plastic components, consider this All-Metal Mount.
 The downside: **this mount does not swivel**, meaning you cannot tilt it to view Google Maps.

+## A note on PopSockets
+All of these mounts are compatible with Swappable PopSockets - but you will need to remove the PopSocket for your phone to fit.
+You can buy a <a href="https://amzn.to/3q7fG7D">Swappable PopSocket on Amazon</a> for $10 to $15.

 # Mounts to avoid